jfro/butteredurls/README.md

 <!-- Upgrading to ButteredURLs 2.1+ from ≤ 2.0 should start at install.php?start=4. -->

-**Congratulations.** You are running the latest version of Buttered URLs.
+**Congratulations.** You are running the latest version of Lessn More.